 To get the best results from a veterinary collection agency, help them help you:

 # 1. Transfer your accounts promptly after they become 90 days past due.
 The older an account gets, the harder it becomes to collect money from it.

 # 2. Do not accept postdated checks, but you may agree to deposit it after a few days ( like on the day when the debtor will get his salary).
-Any client who pays by check, you must have their driver’s license number written down in your system.
+For any client who pays by check, you must have their driver’s license number written down in your system.
 This information is beneficial for veterinary debt collection agencies.
 Deposit the bank check right away on the agreed-upon date.
 Do not mark the account “Paid In Full” till the check clears.
 Once a client approaches you to settle his dues, offer multiple ways to accept the payment ( including Paypal).

 # 3. Unpaid money from several past due accounts can quickly add up to a significant figure.
 Keep transferring accounts to a collection agency once it reaches the 90 days past-due mark, do not procrastinate.